The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

 The People We Don't Hear From

-James, 51, operations manager.
-Laid off in 2024 after an acquisition.
+Age discrimination.
+Laid off in their 50s after acquisitions.
 Applied to 200+ positions.
 Four callbacks.
-Changed his graduation date to suggest he was younger.
+Changed graduation dates to suggest they were younger.
 Callbacks jumped to nineteen in two months.

-"I'm not even upset about the age thing," he said, which surprised me.
+"I'm not even upset about the age thing," is the common refrain.
 "Companies have been discriminating against older workers forever.
 What gets me is the pretense.
 These systems were supposed to be neutral.
 Find the best candidates regardless of whatever.
 But they just automated what humans were doing.
 Made it faster.
 Scalable.
 Invisible."

-He laughed.
+The counter-argument—that algorithms are at least auditable—draws scorn.
 "Auditable by who?
-You?
 The company that sold it?
 The company that bought it?
 None of you have any incentive to find problems.
 The only people who have that incentive are the people being rejected, and we can't see a damn thing."

-Elena, 34, data scientist.
-PhD from Berkeley.
+Ethnic signaling.
+PhDs from top universities.
 Seven years experience.
-After she started including involvement in Asian-American professional organizations on her resume, her callback rate dropped by two-thirds.
+After including involvement in ethnic professional organizations on their resumes, callback rates drop by two-thirds.
 Same resume, removed affiliations.
-Callbacks tripled.
+Callbacks triple.

-"The worst part," she said, "is second-guessing yourself.
+"The worst part is second-guessing yourself.
 After the hundredth rejection, you start thinking maybe you're not as good as you thought.
 Maybe your degree doesn't mean what you thought it meant.
 Maybe you're just... not what they're looking for."

-Maria, 29, customer success.
-Hearing impaired.
-Needs captioning for video interviews.
+Disability barriers.
+Hearing impaired candidates needing captioning for video interviews.
 Forty-three applications to companies using AI video screening.
 Zero accommodations.
 Zero interviews completed.

-She'd filed three ADA complaints.
-Two still pending.
-One dismissed because the company argued video interviews were "optional."
+ADA complaints filed.
+Most still pending.
+Some dismissed because companies argued video interviews were "optional."

-None of them wanted real names published.
-All still job hunting.
+None of these people want real names published.
+Most still job hunting.
 All afraid that speaking publicly will make things worse.

 That's the hidden cost.
 Not just the rejections.
 The silence they enforce.
 The people most harmed are least able to talk about it.